0xKourama/Elbanna-NP-Notes/Penetration-Testing/Learning/HTB-Starting-Point.md

 3. configure mariadb
 4. configure nginx
 5. configure apache
-5. configure CMSs
+6. configure CMSs
 	1. wordpress
 	2. magento
 	3. drupal
 	4. joomla
-+ play around with them
++ play around with them:
+	1. find config files + check if they contain passwords
+7. configure mongodb and play with it

 # what i fucking hate about hack the box
 1. difficult level. what the fuck is easy????????? according to whom????? mr.robot crew?

 # hack the box is about making you learn the technology and what can be done to hack it

+# web vulns discussed
+1. LFI/RFI
+2. SQLi
+3. SSTI
+4. Cookie Tampering and authentication bypass
+5. IDOR for authorization bypass
+6. XXE
+7. Log4J